blorente/naylang-documentation/src/modular_visitor_pattern.md

 The Composite Modularity method simplifies greatly the class hierarchy by moving the composition of visitors from the subclassing mechanism to runtime instantiation, creating wider, more shallow class hierarchies.
 However, this also means that the desired composition of visitors must be explicitly instantiated and passed to their respective constructors (e.g. via _factory methods_ [@compositionoverinheritance]).

-This problem can be circunvented by having the extender class explicitly create the instances of the visitors it nedds directly into it's constructor.
+This problem can be circunvented by having the extender class explicitly create the instances of the visitors it nedds directly into its constructor.
 This can be a solution in some cases, but implementors must be aware of the tradeoff in flexibility that it poses, since then the extender is bound to have only one possible class to call.

 Lastly, another great drawback of this technique is that it forces the extender class to implement at least the same methods as the main visitor implemented, to include calls to that.
 This might not be desirable in extensions that only require one or two methods to be modified from the main class.